By Rick LaFitte @RickLaFitte on May 13, 2014

 Most fight fans want action and guys who finish fights.
 So what's wrong with Brown vs. Hendricks?
 Brown is currently on the best run of any welterweight contender and is never involved in a dull fight.
 A matchup against the heavy-handed Hendricks would have the potential to be an explosive, savage battle.
 The champion showed plenty of heart and grit in surviving a tough battle against Lawler to win the title at UFC 171.

-A compelling clash between former heavyweight champions Andrei Arlovski and Frank Mir could become a reality at UFC 191.
+A heavyweight clash between Frank Mir and Andrei Arlovski that's been years in the making finally becomes a reality at UFC 191.
 Read More